mzdyb/event-driven-ansible-for-networks/README.md

     (...)
 ```

-Ansible Event-driven controler is listening to this Kafka topic using the __source plugin__ and reacts in real-time to the events based on __conditions__ and __actions__ defined in Ansible rulebook 'network-recovery.yml'.
+Ansible Event-driven controler is listening to the Kafka topic using __source plugin__ and reacts in real-time to the events based on __conditions__ and __actions__ defined in Ansible rulebook 'network-recovery.yml'.
-There are two important sections in this rulebook:
+There are two main sections in this rulebook:
 1. Sources
 EDA subscribes to Kafka topic 'network-events' using source plugin 'ansible.eda.kafka':
 ```